-The elective subjects are not exhaustive and students may choose elective studies from all graduate programs available in the Faculty of Applied Science, provided that they meet or can satisfy any necessary prerequisites to enrol.
+By carefully combining the choice of subjects, it is possible to create programs which are tailored to the needs of individual students.
+The Elective Subjects listed below are not exhaustive, and students may choose elective studies from all graduate programs available in the Faculty of Applied Science, provided that they meet or can satisfy any necessary prerequisites to enrol.
 These programs include: Earth Sciences, Planning and Assessment, Pollution, Ecology, Remote Sensing, Water Management, Conservation and Land Management, Urban and Social Environments and Safety Science.